Bethany Lee

-Bethany Lee (born 1952) is an Australian former film, television and theatre actress.
+Bethany Lee (January 26, 1952 - September 22, 2003) was an Australian former film, television and theatre actress.
 She guest starred on numerous television series during the 1970s, including recurring roles on The Long Arm, Number 96 and Skyways, but is best known for her role as Andrea Hennessy in the cult soap opera Prisoner.

 Career

 Bethany Lee made her television acting debut in 1970 with a recurring role on the television series The Long Arm as well as guest appearances on Division 4 and Homicide.